MVladislav/ansible-cis-ubuntu-2204/README.md

 # Ensure bootloader password is set
 cis_ubuntu2204_rule_1_4_1: false
 cis_ubuntu2204_set_boot_pass: false
-# this one needs to set to 'false', to not disable boot password
 cis_ubuntu2204_disable_boot_pass: true

-# cis define to deny all outgoing traffic and whitelist all needed
-# default here is changed to allow all outgoing traffic,
-# if you need to be cis conform, set to 'deny'
-cis_ubuntu2204_firewall_ufw_outgoing_policy: allow # deny | allow

 # active journal upload to remote log collection
 # do not forget set related variables 'cis_ubuntu2204_set_journal_upload_*'